 - Sleep cycle suffers hardly at all from your use of digital devices

-Amber lenses take a big jump in GBLF from clear (65).
+Amber lenses take a big jump in GBLF (65) compared to our Clear lenses that fall at (35).
 The lens color changes, and the protection nearly doubles.
-These lenses offer protection to those who use technology much more frequently.
-If use of technology figures as a central part of your day, you should consider using amber lenses.
-If functional protection is the name of the game, amber lenses might just be for you.
+Gunnar Amber blue light lenses offer protection to those who game and use technology frequently throughout the day.
+If the use of technology is a central part of your day, you should consider using Amber lenses to protect yourself from all the harsh blue light it reflects at you.
+If functional protection from blue light is the name of the game, Amber lenses might just be for you.

 You should consider getting Amber lenses if one or more of the following apply to you:

 - Use your phone for 3+ hours per day

 - Use a computer for work 8+ hours a day

 - Experience persistent symptoms of digital eye strain

 - Exposure to artificial blue light from laptops, phone, etc. is a regular part of your day

 - Stream and play video or computer games frequently, for extended periods of time

 - Suffer moderate sleep cycle issues from your digital devices

 Many modern careers and pastimes point toward this, our most popular blue light blocking lens.
 Professional Gamers, Streamers, Software engineers, coders, bloggers, and individuals in related careers would all benefit from the Gunnar Amber lenses.